top of page

 This time of year can be tough, particularly for children in the hospital or homeless shelters.
 Add on the challenges of 2020, and well, there are a lot of kids that deserve a lot of kindness.

-But COVID has presented its own set of challenges for our volunteers and supporters as we had to get creative to raise money, collect donations and distribute to those in need this year.
+But COVID has presented its own set of challenges for our volunteers and supporters as we had to get creative to raise money, collect donations, and distribute to those in need this year.
 Some hospitals were unable to receive any toys, while others were accepting only specific things on specific days – but donations were way down this year across the board so the need was even greater.
 With quarantine restrictions changing rapidly we were unsure how we were going to pull this off.

 That’s where you come in.

 Acres of Hope – This is a homeless shelter for women and children in Placer County that does truly inspiring work.
-Toys provided for all the families to give to their kids on Christmas morning.
+Toys were provided for all the families to give to their kids on Christmas morning.

 Sutter Children’s Hospital – This was our very first hospital and has one of the largest and best Child Life programs you will find.
-In addition to Christmas morning, toys are also used year-round for birthdays, new patients and their Child Life playroom.
+In addition to Christmas morning, toys are also used year-round for birthdays, new patients, and their Child Life playroom.
 Nurses were volunteering Christmas week to come in and wrap all the presents!

-Kaiser Pediatric Center – Our newest hospital we were able to expand to that has a smaller, un-funded program within a larger hospital.
+Kaiser Pediatric Center – Our newest hospital we were able to expand to has a smaller, un-funded program within a larger hospital.
 Toys provided for patients on Christmas and year-round gifts.

 “Thank you soooo much!
 It is appreciated more than you know!”
 Traci Aoki @ Kaiser Hospital